 It is known from the theory that stratification decreases variance, whereas multistage sampling causes estimates with equal observations to be less efficient.
 Due to higher total number of dwelling units selected, also (both relatively and absolutely) more CEUs (census enumeration districts) were included.
-The influence of the abovementioned deff therefore decreased in accordance with expectation, and its values for not rarely occurring income categories for the whole Czech Republic varied between 1,0 and 1,3.
+The influence of the abovementioned deff therefore decreased in accordance with expectation so stratification and multistage sampling effects were practically balanced, and its values for not rarely occurring income categories for the whole Czech Republic varied very closed to 1.